 The American Association of Pediatrics

 The AAP has a thorough, if a bit clinical, assessment of promoting adjustment and helping kids cope after disaster and crisis from medical perspective.
-You’ll find advice like like identifying adjustment difficulties, and providing psychological first aid.
+You’ll find advice like like identifying adjustment difficulties, and providing psychological first aid if needed.

-The APP also provides this link to The Coalition to Support Grieving Students.
-This is definitely geared to school personnel and focuses more on tragedies that can happen personally to students, or to school communities, however, I think there’s some good, applicable info that parents can use under many circumstances.
+The AAP pointed me here and I found a ton of resources for parents in the aftermath of a shooting or other tragedy in the news.
+While it’s somewhat geared toward educators, you can find resources both to provide help now, and to help you prepare (unfortunately) for other tragic incidents.
+Depending how close the situation is to home, you may also investigate the Coalition to Support Grieving Students, which is doing some impressive work; this is also geared toward school personnel and focuses more on tragedies that can happen personally to students, or to school communities, however, I think there’s some good, applicable info that parents can use under many circumstances.
 For example: Tips on what not to say to your kids.

 Just know the info is presented in video form, so you might watch with headphones or when kids aren’t in the room.